JTCyberTech/Cybersecurity-Home-Labs/HackThisSite Writeup/Realistic.md

 ## Steps:

-Since the prompt told us to hack the site and make the band "Raging Inferno" to the top.
+1. Since the prompt told us to hack the site and make the band "Raging Inferno" to the top.

-We can tamper the element by right clicking the score next to the vote button > click on inspect.
+- We can temper the element by right clicking the score next to the vote button > click on inspect.

 ![image](https://github.com/user-attachments/assets/e8627a13-6a2e-474b-a3a5-8f919adad3f0)

+2. Tempering the elements:

-Expand: the `"<select name="vote"> == $0`
+- Expand: the `"<select name="vote"> == $0`
 - Change value="5" into value="5000000"

 ![image](https://github.com/user-attachments/assets/ccfb3bbf-0cb9-4fc5-9fd1-97e3a0b7fbe9)

-Select 5 on the webpage and click on vote.
+3. Select 5 on the webpage and click on vote.

 #